stjude/RNAIndel/sample_data/README.md

 rnaindel analysis completed successfully. # all steps done (indel calling by the built-in caller is not performed)
 ```
-Four coding indels are reported in the output [VCF](./outputs/sample_gatk_classified.vcf) file: 2 somatic, 1 germline, and 1 artifact.
+Four coding indels are reported in the output [sample_gatk_classified.vcf](./outputs/sample_gatk_classified.vcf) file: 2 somatic, 1 germline, and 1 artifact.
 Both *PTEN* indels are predicated as somatic.
 The 39-nt insertion at codon 246 is also detected as a 7-nt insertion by GATK-HC.
 However, the indel at codon 234 is detected as a combination of two insertions:
 the GGCCC insertion at chr10:87957916 and the TG insertion at chr10:87957917.
 In the output [VCF](./outputs/sample_gatk_classified.vcf),
 these two are annotated as "RQB=chr10:87957916:G:GGGCCCAT".
-This means that RNAIndel could not find these two indels in the BAM
+This means that RNAIndel could not find these two insertions in the BAM
 file as specified by the input [VCF](./inputs/sample_gatk.vcf) file and, instead, found the GGCCCAT insertion at chr10:87957916 in the BAM file and
 used this for prediction.